dangbert/thesis_app/docker/README.md

 cat ~/.ssh/id_ed25519.pub
 ````

 Add the authentication key printed above to your GitHub account [here](https://github.com/settings/ssh/new).
-Then create an "A" record on your domains DNS settings pointing to your produdction server's IP before continuing:
+Then create an "A" record on your domains DNS settings pointing to your production server's IP before continuing:

 ````bash
 # create SSL keys for https and clone the site from github: